Having cancelled three trips since

 Te were preceded by the much calmer Palazzo San Sebastiano - recently restored

 and reopened, but pretty plain and sedate.
-Both palazzi were for a Gonzaga
+Both palazzi were for Gonzaga

-male to take his out-of-town leisure and mistresses.
+males to take their out-of-town leisure and mistresses.
 I'd texted Jane to check in

 case I'd left my card wallet at home, maybe in a coat pocket, but she